-Pensioners have seen their income flatline over the last decade after many years of rapid growth, official data has found.
+Pensioners have seen their income stall in recent years, following many years of rapid growth, official data has found.

-The Department of Work and Pensions said the average weekly pensioner income stood at £307 in 2009/10, a substantial jump from the £168 weekly income typically seen in 1995.
+The Department of Work and Pensions said the average weekly pensioner income stood at £319 in 2009/10, a substantial jump from the £168 weekly income typically seen in 1995.

 Get what you’re owed